- Grant Recipient

 Anderson Falls Heritage Society

-At one time, not far from this site, was a natural mineral spring that brought fame and regional acclaim to the rural hamlet of Keeseville, New York.
-As early as the 1870s it was clear that water from this spring was far from ordinary.
-It was purported to possess medicinal properties.
-From 1914-1942, Isaac Merkel and his son David began to bottle the water and called it Dietade Mineral Spring Water, available flat or sparkling.
-Dietade was advertised as a cure all for a host of aliments from diabetes and indigestion to constipation and eczema.
+At one time near this site, there was a natural mineral spring that brought fame and regional acclaim to the rural hamlet of Keeseville, New York.
+As early as the 1870s it was clear that water from this spring was far from ordinary, with many stating that it possessed medicinal properties.
+From 1914-1942, the water was bottled and sold as Dietade Mineral Spring Water, available flat or sparkling.
+The drink was advertised as a cure all for a host of aliments from diabetes and indigestion to constipation and eczema.
 The Dietade Company ceased operation in the 1940s due to increased competition from soft drink corporations.
-A pavilion was built over the spring.
-It was later enclosed, then converted into a private residence which still stands today.
+A pavilion was built over the spring before later being enclosed and then subsequently converted into a private residence.